1976 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Key Features of The 1976 Dime

 The 1976 Roosevelt dime maintains John R. Sinnock’s iconic 1946 design with remarkable consistency.
-Every design element carries deliberate symbolism reflecting Roosevelt’s legacy and American values forged through the Great Depression and World War II.
+Every design element carries deliberate symbolism reflecting Roosevelt’s legacy and the American values forged through the Great Depression and World War II.

 The Obverse Of The 1976 Dime